dtloi/MelodyTracks/README.md

 # MelodyTracks

 MelodyTracks is an iOS application that syncs a user's footsteps with the BPM of a song.
-The goal of this app
+The goal of this app is to help a user maintain their running pace by matching it to the beat of a song.

 ### Features